 1. I'm really not joking about the "beach magnetism" thing

-After parking easily, in a big car park, with an adjacent Picnic area, located just off the Forest Road, we set off with the idea of walking around as much of it as possible.
-We started along one of the easy pathways that are laid out through the Forest, that ran parallel to the Forest Road, thinking that if we went as far along the bottom of it as we could, we'd then turn right and walk the length of it.
-Our 8 year old son was soon impatient with a set-out pathway, wanting to dive off into the trees at any opportunity, but we assured him there would be plenty of time for this later!
+After parking easily, in a big car park, with an adjacent Picnic area, located just off the Forest Road, we set off with the idea of walking around as much of Parkhurst Forest as possible.
+We started along one of the easy pathways that are laid out through the trees, that ran parallel to the Forest Road, thinking that if we went as far along the bottom of it as we could, we'd then turn right and walk the length of it.
+Our 8-year-old son was soon impatient with a set-out pathway, wanting to dive off into the trees at any opportunity, but we assured him there would be plenty of time for this later!

 And there was - as we went off the pathways whenever it took our fancy, exploring our environment and finding twig teepees built by previous visitors, and the perennial favourite of children... sticks!!

 Including our forays away from the pathways, and a short break for some snacks, we were walking for almost 3 hours in the lovely autumn sunshine, succeeding in our initial aim to get as far from the car-park as possible so well that I had to use Google maps on my phone to find it again!
 (I nearly didn't include that bit of info, from shame, but it does give you an idea of the size of it).